State of New Mexico

 We applied the same approach to the dashboard, designing dashboard-specific components that formed the foundation of its pages.
 These components were organized into a hierarchy of templates, ensuring consistency and scalability.
 By drag-and-dropping these modular elements, we created a flexible and intuitive experience tailored to user needs.

-With the new specifications, I applied the visual design to build out the key pages that formed the foundation of the new portal experience.
+With the component and template strategy defined, I leveraged the new visual branding to build out key pages that laid the foundation for the refreshed portal experience.

 The process was far from linear.
 Over 6-7 months, we conducted approximately 72 user interviews with past and present state benefit applicants, while looping in the development team for prototype walkthroughs.